systemd/systemd/docs/CONTROL_GROUP_INTERFACE.md

 Note that there's currently no systemd API to retrieve accounting information from cgroups.
 For now, if you need to retrieve this information use `/proc/&#036;PID/cgroup` to determine the cgroup path for your process in the `cpuacct` controller (or whichever controller matters to you), and then read the attributes directly from the cgroup tree.

-If you want to collect the exit status and other runtime parameters of your transient scope or service unit after the processes in them ended set the `RemainAfterExited` boolean property when creating it.
+If you want to collect the exit status and other runtime parameters of your transient scope or service unit after the processes in them ended set the `RemainAfterExit` boolean property when creating it.
 This will has the effect that the unit will stay around even after all processes in it died, in the `SubState="exited"` state.
 Simply watch for state changes until this state is reached, then read the status details from the various properties you need, and finally terminate the unit via `StopUnit()` on the `Manager` object or `Stop()` on the `Unit` object itself.

 ### Becoming a Controller